surreal-interactive/Unity-StarterSamples/README.md

 # Requirements

-According to the requirements, only apps with visionOS 2.0 or later versions can be uploaded, the corresponding requirements are:
+According to the requirements, only apps with visionOS 2.0 or later versions can be uploaded to App Store, the corresponding requirements are:

 1. Unity 6.0 or later versions.